BrainStormYourWayIn/sierra/README.md

 meta(name="viewport", content="width=device-width", initial_scale=1.0)
 ```

-Underscores are used for hyphens (same applies to CSS) and Python-conficting arguments are prefixed with a double underscore.

-Using argument `text` inside of a function defined in `@tag` will create a tag that opens, enters text, and closes.
-Something like this:
+Underscores are used for hyphens (same applies to CSS) and Python-conficting arguments are prefixed with a double underscore Take `async`, for instance.
+This is demonstared below.
+Also is shown the implementation of the argument `text` inside of a function defined in `@tag`, which will create a tag that opens, enters text, and closes.
+See how using `text` and `async` within `<script>` works:

 ```python
 @tag